whitebox-labs/whitebox-docs/tentacle/t2/quickstart.md

 Type: EZO ORP, Version: 1.0, COM: I2C
 ```

-What you type now, is directly sent to the circuit on serial channel 0.
+What you type now, is directly sent to the active EZO device at address 99.
 For example, type `r` to get the newest reading.

 ![Tentacle Interactive Command](_media/tentacle_setup.gif)